jwbay/eslint-snapshot-testing/README.md

 -   Double quotes in source code are subject to noise in snapshots due to escaping
 -   Testing lint rule auto-fixes and suggestions is not yet supported
--   Overlapping error spans is not yet supported